top of page

 H: I, too, have a volume due of our journeys in Albania - complete with detailed information re. public works and customs, with accompanying detailed illustrations - watercolours - by myself

-J: How marvellously versatile you are Mr. Hothouse - I shall look forward to a peruse
+J: How marvellously versatile you are Mr. Hothouse - I shall look forward to a casual peruse

 H: I thank you